ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `9-main.js`: A script to test the `guardrail` function by providing it with math functions that compute division.
 It tests both successful execution and error handling.

 ### Task 10
+`100-await.js`: Contains the `asyncUploadUser` function that integrates asynchronous calls to `uploadPhoto` and `createUser` from `utils.js`.
+This function uses async-await syntax for handling promises and includes error handling to return an object with null values if any promise fails.

+`100-main.js`: A test script for `asyncUploadUser`, demonstrating the function's ability to handle both successful and unsuccessful promise resolutions.

 ## Installation
 Clone this repository and navigate to the project directory.